ravi-kumar7/documentation/docs/middleware/android-sdk.md

     .start()
 ```

 This will start the FinBox SDK onboarding screen.
-The callback will be provided when user exits the SDK.
+The callback will be provided when the user exits the SDK.
 You can track the status of user exit actions in the `onActivityResult` callback function

 ```kotlin
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {